Skip to main content

 Here are five practical steps to follow:

-2. Select Coping Strategies You Will Actually Use: Choose tools that feel realistic and meaningful.
-These may include breathing exercises, mindfulness walks in nature, journaling, or structured therapy sessions.
+2. Select Coping Strategies You Will Use: Choose techniques that feel realistic and meaningful.
+Mindfulness walks, breathing exercises, journaling, therapy sessions, and grounding practices all offer support during stressful moments.

-5. Review and Update Your Plan Regularly: Recovery is not static, and your plan should not be either.
-Review it monthly to see what is working and make adjustments as your needs evolve.
+5. Review and Update Your Plan Regularly: Recovery is dynamic.
+Revisiting your plan helps you notice what is working and what needs adjustment as your life changes.

-This action-focused approach transforms the relapse prevention plan from an abstract concept into something practical.
-It becomes a supportive resource you can rely on in everyday life.
+This approach turns a relapse prevention plan into something practical and grounded.
+It becomes a resource you can rely on each day, not only during moments of crisis.

 Community and Environment as Anchors for Recovery